swiftlang/swift-evolution/proposals/nnnn-custom-main-and-global-executors.md

 APIs to get both of them working; there is a default implementation that will do the necessary mathematics for you to implement the other one.

-If you try to call the `Clock`-based `enqueue` APIs on an executor that does not declare support for them (by returning `true` from its `supportsScheduling` property), the runtime will raise a fatal error.

-(These functions have been added to the `Executor` protocol directly rather than adding a separate protocol to avoid having to do a dynamic cast at runtime, which is a relatively slow operation.)

 To support these `Clock`-based APIs, we will add to the `Clock` protocol as follows: